Criminal District Court - Traffic Law

 -Larceny (value over $1000)

 Felonies carry significant punishments and can have serious effects on an individual's ability to be hired for a job, to be accepted to colleges, to vote, or to own firearms.
 When dealing with felonies, it is important to hire an attorney with jury trial experience so that your case can be effectively evaluated.
 Edward Hedrick has tried multiple jury trials in Criminal Superior Court and has been a member of defense teams in both death penalty and non-death penalty cases.
-Please contact us for a free consultation regarding your case.
+Please contact us for a consultation regarding your case.